Operation Queen: V Corps joins the offensive

 The initial planning did not see a deployment of General Gerow's V Corps until VII Corps had achieved a major breakthrough.
 V Corps then would have to make a close drive together with VII Corps towards Bonn.
 However, after the first days the American senior command realized that VII Corps would need extra assistance to achieve a breakthrough.
 Therefore, V Corps was ordered to join the fighting.
 The Corps was situated south of VII Corps.
 Gerow's first action was to relieve the 28th Division with the 8th Infantry Division, to assist the drive of the already fighting 4th Division.
 The division was assisted by a CCR from the 5th Armored Division.
 The corps took over Hürtgen and Kleinhau as objectives from the 4th Division and started its attack on 21 November.

 The advance of the 8th Division was steady but very slow.
 4th Division reached Grosshau on 25 November, but could not capture it due to heavy resistance and coordination problems with the supporting armored units.
 At the same time, the tanks of CCR tried a direct assault on Hürtgen, which ended in complete failure against German anti-tank positions.
 In a renewed attack conducted by infantry only, Hürtgen was taken on 28 November.
 The 4th and 8th divisions simultaneously attacked Grosshau and Kleinhau on 29 November, and both towns were captured the same day.
 This success spurred the American efforts.
 The 8th Division together with the CCR continued its advance for the next days eastwards towards the Brandenberg-Bergstein ridge.
 Brandenberg was taken on 2 December.
 The same day a rare massive Luftwaffe raid occurred with about 60 planes, but did only minor damage.
 On 5 December Bergstein fell.
 Facing the Allied advance, the Germans mounted a massive counterattack into the town.
 During the night and over the next day heavy fighting ensued until the German forces were repulsed, and Castle Hill, an important hill beyond Bergstein overseeing the town, was taken.
-V Corps was now in striking distance of the Rur and reached the river a day later.
+V Corps was now in striking distance of the Roer and reached the river a day later.